-Checking the database for the city or town in Kentucky with the most markers we again find Lexington at the top of the list with 140 markers in or near it.
-It is followed by Louisville in Jefferson County with 92 markers.
-For the ZIP Code with the most markers itís a tie for first: 40601 (assigned to Frankfort KY including the Hatton delivery area.)
-It is followed closely by ZIP Code 40508 with 76 markers.
+Checking the database for the city or town in Kentucky with the most markers we again find Louisville at the top of the list with 307 markers in or near it.
+And Lexington also shows up again in next place, with 270 markers.
+For the ZIP Code with the most markers it’s 40601 at the top of the list with 171 markers in its delivery area.
+(ZIP Code 40601 is assigned to Frankfort KY including the Hatton delivery area.)
+It is followed by ZIP Code 40508 with 118 markers.
 (40508 is assigned to Lexington KY.)

-Getting back to Fayette County, the first marker added to the database from there, Man o' War, was added January 15, 2008.
-It was erected in 1968 in Lexington.
-The last one submitted was uploaded on September 5, 2019, and is titled Address by President Lincoln, in Lexington.
-The earliest marker erected in Fayette County that we have listed was erected in 1887.
-It was John Cabell Breckinridge, found in Lexington on June 22, 2018.
+Getting back to Jefferson County, the first marker added to the database from there, Zachary Taylor National Cemetery, was added August 5, 2009. in Louisville.
+The last one submitted was uploaded on January 27, 2023, and is titled First Marine Division Memorial, in Louisville.
+The earliest marker erected in Jefferson County that we have listed was erected in 1862.
+It was The 32nd Indiana Infantry Monument, found in Louisville on June 8, 2021.

-And finally the first, last, and oldest markers from Louisville.
-The first: Zachary Taylor National Cemetery, was added August 5, 2009.
-The last: Thomas Merton - (1915-68) / A Revelation added on January 14, 2020.
-It had been erected in 1998.
-The earliest marker erected was erected in 1874: Ladies' Confederate Memorial, added on June 21, 2017.
+And finally the first, last, and oldest markers from Lexington.
+The first: Man o' War, was added January 15, 2008.
+It had been erected in 1968.
+The last: Secretariat added on July 30, 2022.
+The earliest marker erected was erected in 1874: Ladies' Confederate Memorial, added on February 2, 2021.

 The Kentucky Historical Society is currently in charge of the familiar dull green official historical markers found all over the state and the Kentucky Department of Highways typically installs and maintains those that are roadside.
-We have 1,161 of their markers in the database.
+We have 1,962 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.